hypersign-protocol/HIPs/hip-template.md

 This is the suggested template for new HIPs.

 Note that an HIP number will be assigned by an editor.
-When opening a pull request to submit your HIP, please use an abbreviated title in the filename, `hip-draft_title_abbrev.md`.
+When opening a pull request to submit your HIP, please use an abbreviated title in the filename, `hip-<hip_number>.md`.

-The title should be 44 characters or less.

 ## Simple Summary
 "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the HIP.
 Imagine an email subject line, GitHub PR title, or forum post title.